 Fortunately, Tristin had developed a new passion as a result of his experiences.
 He was now determined to focus his efforts on helping others experiencing harrowing and debilitating health issues.
 He started volunteering at Provo Health as a patient advocate, where he has thrived.

 He found his extensive research background served him well in accumulating in-depth knowledge on many health issues and treatment options.
 His reading interests shifted from therapy manuals to nutrition studies and treatment protocols.
-His knowledge of human psychology, especially in health psychology, helped him to better understand the behavioral and emotional factors related to clients’ success or failure in achieving their physical health goals.
+His knowledge of human psychology, and particularly health psychology, helped him to better understand the behavioral and emotional factors related to clients’ success or failure in achieving their physical health goals.

 Tristin has several focuses at Provo Health now.
 His specialties include analysis and consultation of nutritional, functional, heart-sound, and blood-chemistry factors in health.
 He also spends a fair amount of time as a recipient of the treatments Provo Health offers.
 And while his life looks nothing like he planned a few years ago, he has never felt more fulfilled or satisfied with his life.